List of emperors of the Yuan dynasty: Background

 Through years of campaigning, Genghis Khan (c.
 1162 – 1227) unified the tribes of the Mongolian steppe and was crowned khan of the Mongol Empire, or Yeke Monggol Ulus, in 1206.
 The campaigns of the following decades saw Mongol armies invade and conquer China, Central Asia, Persia and much of the Middle East, and Russia.
 However, different branches of Genghis Khan's line became dominant in differing areas.
 As a result, by 1265, the once-united empire had begun to split into four independent states: the Golden Horde in modern-day Russia, the Chagatai Khanate in Central Asia, the Ilkhanate in the Near East, and a regime in China which was ruled by Genghis's grandson Kublai Khan and which was nominally superior to the rest.

-To appease his Han Chinese-majority population, Kublai declared the foundation of a new imperial dynasty titled Da Yuan.
-Essentially a way to convey the Yeke Monggol Ulus in Chinese conventions, the Yuan was officially proclaimed on 18 December 1271.
-As the dynasty was regarded as a continuation of the Mongol Empire, contemporary writers retroactively described Genghis Khan as the dynastic founder; (Note: An alternative view, favoured by some later Chinese historians, places its foundation in 1279 with the fall of the Southern Song dynasty.) the post-1271 emperors styled themselves as Mongol khans.
-They continued the tradition, dating from the Qin dynasty (221–206 BC), of the ruling head of state being known as huangdi, or emperor.
+To appeal to the Han Chinese-majority population of his empire in China, Kublai portrayed himself as an emperor based on Chinese principles and declared the foundation of a new imperial dynasty titled Da Yuan (Great Yuan), essentially a way to express Yeke Monggol Ulus (Great Mongol Empire) in Chinese terms.
+The Great Yuan was officially proclaimed on 18 December 1271.
+The Yuan dynasty was regarded by the early Ming dynasty editors of the History of Yuan as synonymous with the Mongol Empire, so they retroactively described Genghis Khan as the dynastic founder and his coronation in 1206 as the beginning of the dynasty; (Note: An alternative view, favoured by some later Chinese historians, places its foundation in 1279 with the fall of the Southern Song dynasty.) the post-1271 emperors styled themselves as the Emperor of China (Huangdi) in addition to Mongol khans.
 In Chinese historical texts, emperors of the Yuan dynasty, along with the Tang and Song dynasties, are referred to by their temple names; they also had posthumous names and normally multiple era names.

 Kublai presided over the final conquest of the Song dynasty, which had preceded the Yuan.
 Although his reign was generally long and prosperous, weaknesses in the Yuan's economy, society, and administration became apparent after the death of his successor Temür in 1307, culminating in two decades of near-anarchy between 1320 and 1340.
 Although the emperor Toghon Temür then managed to set up a stable government, an economic crisis led to a breakdown of the social order, and the powerful warlord Zhu Yuanzhang, having forced Toghon Temür to flee, established the Ming dynasty in 1368.
 Members of the Yuan dynasty continued to rule a rump state in the Mongol heartland, commonly known as the Northern Yuan, until 1634.